 Permission based email marketing is different.
 When done right, it doesn’t annoy people.
 It doesn’t try to sell to complete strangers.

-77% of people prefer it.
+According to Salesforce, 77% of people prefer it.
 Conversion rates are higher because people actually want what you’re selling.

 Let’s explore how permission based email marketing works and how to do it right.